What does it take to succeed in college?

 If you found the argument convincing on its own terms.

 Considering what you know about the subject, whether the argument may have been correct even if it was poorly stated.

 Considering what you know about the subject, whether the argument may have been misleading even if it was argued well.
 You have to keep in mind that an effective argument may support a point of fact that is not in fact true.

 How the essay relates to previous material that you have read; in other words, how it relates to the historical literature.

 Consider taking a speed-reading class: If you find that reading takes too much of your time, a speed-reading class could save time and make you a better reader.

 Taking Tests Successfully

 You may feel that you are not good at taking tests.
 This is nothing unusual; many people are not particularly good at taking tests.
-However, test taking is a skill that can be developed and improved.
-It is better to look at it as an skill that can be improved upon, rather than something that you not good at.
+However, test-taking is a skill that can be developed and improved.
+It is better to look at it as a skill that can be improved upon, rather than something that you not good at.
 In college, you will have to take a lot of tests, so if you are not good at taking tests now, why not work on becoming better at it?

 Dealing with Test Anxiety:

 What is Test Anxiety?